Innocenti: History

 However, Daihatsu of Japan were in need of a European partner.
 In addition to providing drivetrains, Daihatsu gave Innocenti access to their burgeoning sales network, entering France, Belgium and Switzerland at first.
 Daihatsu gained access to the Italian market, and a means of entry into other European nations with steep barriers for Japanese-made cars.
 That Innocenti, like Daihatsu, was a small-car specialist only made the marriage even more suitable.
 And so it was that, from model year 1983 on, the Innocenti was completely re-engineered, now using the Daihatsu Charade's 993 cc three-cylinder engine and an entirely new suspension.
 The appearance did not change in the least, in spite of it being, in essence, a new car.
 De Tomaso developed a turbocharged version of this engine for Daihatsu which found use in both Innocenti and Daihatsu cars.

 In addition to building their own cars, De Tomaso also had Innocenti use their factory capacity in producing bodywork for and providing final assembly of the Maserati Biturbo, Quattroporte and the Chrysler TC by Maserati.
 As production kept decreasing, and prices vis-à-vis competing Fiat products increased, Innocenti attempted to stay relevant by adding ever higher and more individual equipment.
 Innocenti kept building their own cars until early 1993.
 Beginning in 1990, when Fiat took over, Innocenti also sold Yugo's Koral and Brazilian-sourced versions of the Fiat Uno (Elba station wagon and Uno Mille) in the Italian market.
 These rebadged models were the last Innocentis; in February 1996 it was announced that sales of the marque would be halted at the end of June 1997.

 2018 Lambretta Relaunch

 The Lambretta scooter was relaunched once again at the EICMA Milan Motorcycle Expo in November 2017.
 After the purchase of the Lambretta brand by Innocenti SA, now a Swiss consortium, a new scooter model was designed and launched.
 This was the V-special, available in 50 to 125 to 200cc engine sizes, and designed to meet Euro 4 standards.
-The scooter was designed in Austria by Austrian firm Kiska but produced in Asia.
+The scooter was designed in Austria by Austrian firm KISKA GmbH but produced in Asia.
 It saw exports to Australia, Philippines, Europe, the US and the UK.
 The company plans to reintroduce classic models at a later date.